rgadon107/Zapier/wiki.md

 - A vertical popup will open on the right side of the screen.
 This popup contains all fields of the table row.
 - Add, update, or delete content in each field.
 - Close the popup by clicking the 'X' located in the upper right corner of the popup.
+- When the popup is closed, the Zapier Table reverts back to the table view.

 STOP 10-21-2025